Skeletonboi/dueling-ddqn-atari-rl/README.md

-# deep-rl-from-scratch
+# dueling-DDQN
-Implementation of popular deep reinforcement learning algorithms from scratch.
+Implementation of dueling double-deep Q learning, a deep reinforcement learning algorithm from scratch.